zerodha/zerodhatech.github.io/content/blog/hello-world.md

 Nobody in the team has any background in finance, and apart from a handful of developers, most have no prior work experience either.
 Everyone has been a hacker or a hobbyist straight out of college.
 What colleges, neither do we ask, nor do we keep a track of.

-That a 30 member tech team has built and scaled a complex financial + stock broking stack from the ground up, built a whole suite of financial software for end users that people actually appreciate, with zero prior industry knowledge, is quite a feat.
+That a 30 member tech team has built and scaled a complex financial + stock broking stack from the ground up, built a whole suite of financial software for end users that people actually appreciate in an extremely complex, constraining, and rapidly changing regulatory environment, with zero prior industry knowledge, is quite a feat.
 More of an anomaly than a feat.
 I, however, find it natural and poignant that a group of hackers in the right environment guided by the right philosophies can be incredibly creative and productive, even in a place as unfashionable and uncool as the Indian stock broking industry.
 What used to be the norm—small groups of hackers building good software—has now transmogrified into being the exception.

 ## Scale
 Zerodha became the largest stock broker in India in January 2019, trumping stock brokerages operated by mega-banks.
 We achieved this slowly and organically.
 We have never raised external funding, have zero debt, and have been profitable YoY.
 We do not have a marketing team, have not advertised anywhere, and have let our services and products speak for themselves, building our userbase, brand, and trust over the years.